goodeggs/bites/src/documents/posts/2014-12-17-selenium-webdriver-nodejs-tutorial.md

 Using the mocha test runner, we can do most of the work for this setup step inside a `before` block, which ensures that it happens before any of the individual tests run.
-In addition, we can assign our new driver to the context of the test by referring to it as `@driver` -- that way, we'll be able to use the driver instance in every one of our tests:
+In addition, we can assign our new driver to the context of the test by referring to it as `@driver`.
+Now, we'll be able to use the driver instance in every one of our tests:

 ```coffeescript